OctogonGuy/cmsc313_hw8/README.md

         });
 ```

-To perform operations on the matrix, the user must call the appropriate function.
-For example, to add two matrices, the user would call the `addMatrix` function:
+To perform operations on the matrix, the user must call the appropriate function which returns the resulting matrix.
+For example, to add two matrices, the user would call the `add` function:

 ```
-Matrix C = addMatrix(A, B);
+Matrix C = add(A, B);
 ```

 To print the matrix, the user would call the `printMatrix` function: